backand/docs/docs/getting_started/crons/index.md

 ## Test background job
-To test the job and get immediate results or error messages, use the following code (this code runs in sync mode and may take long time to finish):
+To test the job and get immediate results or error messages, use the following code (this code runs in sync mode and may take a long time to finish):

 ```
 https://api.backand.com/1/jobs/run/{id}/test